gwinnem/vue-responsive-grid-layout/vitepress-docs/components/grid-layout-props.md

 * required: `false`
 * type: `Number`

-Says what is a maximal number of rows in the grid.
+The maximal number of rows in the `GridLayout`.

 ## preventCollision